DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/excercise/index.rst

-Excercise
+Exercise
 =============

 https://docs.pickit3d.com/en/latest/exercises/index.html

-This section covers the excercise for the vision engineer to practice the usage of the system
+This section covers the exercise for the vision engineer to practice the usage of the system

 .. toctree::
    :maxdepth: 1